pga03/docs-first-discovery/src/documents/firstDiscoveryServer.md

 The First Discovery Server can be configured via [Kettle Configs](https://github.com/amb26/kettle/blob/KETTLE-32/README.md#structure-of-a-kettle-config).
 A set of these are provided with the server in the [config](https://github.com/GPII/first-discovery-server/tree/master/src/config) directory.
 An integrator can choose to make use of the provided configs directly or use them as the basis for creating new configs.

 The [`gpii.firstDiscovery.server.configurator`](https://github.com/GPII/first-discovery-server/tree/master/src/js/firstDiscoveryServer.js) grade defines a default schema which the configuration is validated against.
-If the validation fails, the application will throw and error.
+If the validation fails, the application will throw an error.

 ### environment.json ###